value-medical/mtls-sidecar/README.md

 - No multi-port or advanced routing support.
 - No outbound mTLS or service discovery.
 - No rate limiting, caching, or additional authentication.
+- Minimal logging and metrics for simplicity (upstream is expected to provide these).

 ## Configuration